Hyperen0r/OSelector/README.md

 **Generate Plugin** and specify the name of your plugin.

-If you make no edit to the tree, this process should not take more than two minute, depending of your hardware and the number of animations.
+If you make no edit to the tree, this process should not take more than two minute, depending on your hardware and the number of animations.
 For example, I have currently ~14 000 animations installed.
-When using the tool, it took only 18 seconds from opening to the plugin's generation.
+With the tool, it took only 18 seconds from opening to the plugin's generation.